carolineExplores/temperaturePredictionApp/README.md

 CSV Export: The app gives users the ability to export the forecast data or historical data to CSV files for further analysis or record-keeping.

 # 🛠️ Key Technologies Used:
-This app is built entirely in R using the Shiny web application framework and integrates multiple tools for data analysis, modeling, and visualization:
+This app.R is built entirely in R using the Shiny web application framework and integrates multiple tools for data analysis, modeling, and visualization:

 * **Shiny:** For building interactive web applications directly in R.